chastitywhiterose/Chad/Chad-Story.md

 Chad: I want you to play against my dog, Gold General.

-Matt: I didn\'t know your dog played soccer!
+Matt: I didn't know your dog played soccer!

 ****Chad:**** He does!
-I mean, he can\'t kick the ball with a human foot, but he makes a great goalie.
-He can bounce back any ball, even if it\'s flying through the air.
+I mean, he can't kick the ball with a human foot, but he makes a great goalie.
+He can bounce back any ball, even if it's flying through the air.
 Come here, boy!
-Stand at the goal and try to block Matt\'s kicks!
+Stand at the goal and try to block Matt's kicks!

-Much to Matt\'s surprise, Gold General stood in front of the goal.
+Much to Matt's surprise, Gold General stood in front of the goal.
 Clearly, he had done this before.
 Matt kicked the ball towards the goal several times.
 The dog blocked 7 of 10 shots, but Matt kicked the ball so fast that it flew even before the dog could see and react to it.

-Chad: 3 out of 10 isn\'t bad.
+Chad: 3 out of 10 isn't bad.
 Good job, Matt.

-Matt: It doesn\'t sound good.
+Matt: It doesn't sound good.

 ****Chad:**** Are you kidding me?
 This dog has reflexes better than Luke or John.
 He can block things more efficiently because he hears the sound of the ball and knows what direction it is going in.
 More importantly, if Gold General had not been there, you would have made all ten.
 You were in the window of the goal because your aim has improved.
-You don\'t miss the goal entirely anymore.
+You don't miss the goal entirely anymore.

 Matt: Thanks Chad!
 I owe it all to your help.
 By the way, I am totally coming to your game against the Dragons next week!

 Chad: You better!
-I don\'t want to drag you there myself!
+I don't want to drag you there myself!

 Matt: Count on it, Chad!